 By speaking up when you spot addiction, you’re helping the person you love to find this future.
 It could be the kindest thing you’ve ever done.

-DXM Addiction Rehab Center in South Florida
+Treat DXM Addiction at our Rehab Center in South Florida

-Ambrosia Treatment Center with locations in West Palm Beach, Singer Island and Port St. Lucie, Florida offers a full range of drug addiction treatment options. our experienced team treats each person as an individual, recognizing the underlying issues and treating them along side the addiction itself.
+Ambrosia Treatment Center with locations in West Palm Beach, Singer Island and Port St. Lucie, Florida offers a full range of drug addiction treatment options.
+Our experienced team treats each person as an individual, recognizing the underlying issues and treating them along side the addiction itself.
 There’s no shame in asking for help.
 If you or your loved one are looking to get started, begin the admissions process today.